Promoting Density While Fostering Community: The Crow Woods Cohousing Approach

 Designing for Community

-A rendering of the Crow Woods courtyard, curtesy of Hybrid.
+A rendering of the Crow Woods courtyard, courtesy of Hybrid.

 Human-centered design was at the core of Crow Woods.
 Our goal was to maximize unit numbers while fostering genuine community connections.
 Key features include: